 Pen Druid is a 10bbl woodfired brewery.
 All kegs and bottles are naturally carbonated using secondary fermentation in the bottle or the keg.

-They opened Pen Druid Brewing in August 2015 partnering with Jonathan Staples from Black Hops farm.
+They opened Pen Druid Brewing in August 2015 initially partnering with Jonathan Staples from Black Hops farm.